-Butternut Squash Pancakes are GAPS Legal, paleo pancakes and oh, so good!
-This butternut squash pancake recipe is not only easy but also delicious and healthy - definitely a win-win!
-Not convinced?
-Watch the video to see how easy they are to make!
+These Butternut Squash Pancakes are perfect for breakfast or a quick snack and oh, so good!
+This recipe is not only easy to make but also delicious and healthy - definitely a win-win!

-To be honest, before going on the GAPS diet, I had never even tried butternut squash!
+To be honest, I had never even tried butternut squash!
 It was just not a vegetable that my mother ever cooked and I have tended to cook like she did!

-My first attempt was with Butternut Squash Soup and that was delicious.
-But, it was not until the third stage of the GAPS Introduction that I started making Butternut Squash Pancakes.
+My first attempt was with butternut squash soup and that was delicious.
+It didn't take long before I tried making Butternut Squash Pancakes.

 I love knowing what other people use and why they like particular products.
-Here is a list of resources that you see me use in the video and why I like it.
-Most links will take you to Amazon.
+Here is a list of my favorite products to use for these Butternut Squash Pancakes.

 - Almond Flour - I use this brand and really like it.